preactjs/preact-www/content/en/guide/v11/web-components.md

 # Web Components

-Preact's tiny size and standards-first approach make it a great choice for building web components.

-Web Components are a set of standards that make it possible to build new HTML element types - Custom Elements like `<material-card>` or `<tab-bar>`.
+Web Components are a set of different technologies that allow you to create reusable, encapsulated custom HTML elements that are entirely framework-agnostic.
+Examples of Web Components include elements like `<material-card>` or `<tab-bar>`.

-Preact [fully supports these standards](https://custom-elements-everywhere.com/#preact), allowing seamless use of Custom Element lifecycles, properties and events.
+As a platform primitive, Preact [fully supports Web Components](https://custom-elements-everywhere.com/#preact), allowing seamless use of Custom Element lifecycles, properties, and events in your Preact apps.

-Preact is designed to render both full applications and individual parts of a page, making it a natural fit for building Web Components.
-Many companies use it to build component or design systems that are then wrapped up into a set of Web Components, enabling re-use across multiple projects and within other frameworks.

 Preact and Web Components are complementary technologies: Web Components provide a set of low-level primitives for extending the browser, and Preact provides a high-level component model that can sit atop those primitives.